-There is a small change to the Control Panel in Windows 8 that involves splitting the Region and Language applet into two separate applets.
+There is a small change to the Control Panel in Windows 8 and Windows 10 that involves splitting the Region and Language applet into two separate applets.
 This makes changing your keyboard layout a little more tricky than previous versions of Windows.

 The first thing we need to do is launch the classic Control Panel, you can do this by pressing the Win + R keyboard combination and selecting Control Panel from the context menu.